cunarist/class-transform/README.md

 ### instanceToInstance

-Transforms your class object into a new instance of the class object.
+Transforms your instance into a new instance of the same class.
 This may be treated as deep clone of your objects.

 ```typescript